Bob Fingerman: Career

 Fingerman has broadened his palette, turning to prose, and continuing to work in comics.
 His books include the humor collection You Deserved It; Zombie World: Winter’s Dregs & Other Stories, the zombie graphic novel; Recess Pieces (described on Fangoria's website as "The Little Rascals meets Dawn of the Dead"); and his debut prose novel, Bottomfeeder.
 In 2009, his releases included the trippy illustrated novella Connective Tissue.

 In March 2010, his satirical post-apocalyptic "speculative memoir" From the Ashes was released as a graphic novel.
 In August 2010, Pariah, a dark comedic look at people surviving a zombie onslaught, was published by Tor Books.
 Pariah is the second of Fingerman's prose novels.
-In April of 2013, the definitive "Maximum Minimum Wage" was released from Image Comics.
+In April 2013, the definitive "Maximum Minimum Wage" was released from Image Comics.
 Work on that collection reignited Fingerman's desire to continue that story.
-In 2014, after a fifteen year hiatus, two new arcs of Minimum Wage were published by Image Comics, "Focus on the Strange" and "So Many Bad Decisions".
+In 2014, after a fifteen-year hiatus, two new arcs of Minimum Wage were published by Image Comics, "Focus on the Strange" and "So Many Bad Decisions".
 Both were collected in trade paperbacks.
 2014 also saw the release of the 20th anniversary edition of Fingerman's first graphic novel, White Like She.

 In 2018 Fingerman started working for MAD magazine, creating two character-driven strips for their new Potrzebie Comics section.
 The first was "Boonies Burbs and Burgs," which featured three cousins' adventures.
 The second, MAD's first serial strip, was "Lukey and Mukey," about a dimwitted child and his errant mucus-based clone.
 In 2020, Heavy Metal released Dotty's Inferno, through their new Virus imprint.

 In January 2022, a heavily revised edition of the novel Pariah was released as Pariah: Redux, also through Heavy Metal.